 #12.
 360 View

 Drag image to rotate

 Out of all the types of product images, this one provides the most interactivity for an online shopper.
-A 360 view is a 3D image that one can rotate in any direction to see a product from all sides.
+A 360 view is a CG image made of a set of 60 renders that one can rotate in any direction to see a product from all sides.
 Basically, it’s the best substitute for the actual in-store experience.
 What delights customers in this case is not just the ability to see a piece of furniture from every angle.
 It’s also the fact that a brand was thoughtful enough to go the extra mile to spare its customers the frustration and disappointment that come with a bad purchase.